 Some Legion updates, more coming soon.

-Subtlety Rogues are often thought of as the PvP Gank Machines, but they can put out some solid DPS in instances, it just requires a bit more work.
+Subtlety Rogues are often thought of as the PvP Gank Machines (which they do quite well, thank you,) but they can also put out some very solid DPS in instances, it just requires a bit more work.
 If you’re up to it then go for it, the potential is definitely there.

 Subtlety Rogue DPS Talents

 The talents that are most useful might vary from situation to situation.
 Previously you needed a tome of the Clear Mind to change them.
 No more.
 You can now change your entire specialization (spec) at any time you are out of combat.
 Do one fight as Sub, another as Outlaw, another as Assassination, and then switch back again.
 No reagents, trainers, or anything needed.
 Just make sure you have your talents set up ahead of time.

 Talents can be changes just as easily except that you have to be in a rested XP area, such as an inn, the big city, or your Garrison.
 If you’re there you can change them as much as you like, no reagents or anything needed.